-Finally, a new study uncovered that being exposed to these mites can possibly do long lasting lung and DNA damage.
+Finally, a new study uncovered that exposure to these mites could do long-lasting lung and DNA damage.

 Tips To Protect Against Mite Allergies

-With dust being an important part of these mites, it would only make sense that dusting helps get rid of them.
+With dust being an essential part of these mites, it would only make sense that dusting helps get rid of them.

-This should be done at least once a week or included in your cleaning routine as seen fit.
-Use a damp cloth to dust all surfaces in your home, especially those that tend to collect dust easily like blinds and bookshelves.
+It should be done at least once weekly or in your cleaning routine.
+Use a damp cloth to dust all surfaces in your home, especially those that tend to collect dust easily, like blinds and bookshelves.

 A dependable microfibre cloth is good to use as it will help to absorb the dust and not just send it floating to other surfaces.

-Doing this will not only lessen the number of mites and allergic asthmatic reactions, but it will also improve the overall quality of air at home.
+Doing this will not only lessen the number of mites and allergic asthmatic reactions but also improve the overall air quality at home.

 Carpets are one of the places where mites love to reside.
-They are difficult to clean and even vacuuming regularly will not get rid of all the tiny mites living in it.
+They are challenging to clean, and even regular vacuuming will not eliminate all the tiny mites in them.
 The best solution is to replace it with hardwood floors or tiles.

-If you absolutely cannot do away with carpets, then make sure to vacuum it every day using a vacuum cleaner with a HEPA filter.
-This will help in trapping the dust mite inside the vacuum cleaner and prevent them from going back into the air.
+If you absolutely cannot do away with carpets, then make sure to vacuum them every day using a vacuum cleaner with a HEPA filter.
+It will help trap the dust mite inside the vacuum cleaner and prevent them from returning to the air.